-Group G is one of the most diverse groups at the 2026 FIFA World Cup, with four nations from four separate continents set to do battle for a place in the knockout stages.
+Group G represents what the World Cup is all about, with four nations from four separate continents set to do battle for a place in the knockout stages.

 Belgium are expected to be the runaway group winners, but it is all to play for in terms of who qualifies with them, with Iran, New Zealand and Egypt all of a similar level.